 - if a departure from policy and officers are recommending approval

 - if a S106 relating to new financial contributions/affordable housing provision

-- the number and nature of representations from the public against officer recommendation is, in the opinion of the Service Delivery Manager - Development Management and/or Area Planning Officer, sufficient to require that the application should be determined by Planning Committee.
+- the number and nature of representations from the public against officer recommendation is, in the opinion of the service delivery manager - Development Management and/or Area Planning Officer, sufficient to require that the application should be determined by Planning Committee.

-- Further representations are permitted by members of the public up until 24 hours prior to committee and these must be made by email to email@example.com and labelled ‘Urgent for planning committee’.
-Representations made after this time may not be reported.
+- Further representations are permitted by members of the public up until 24 hours prior to the committee and these must be made by email to email@example.com and labelled ‘urgent for planning committee’, representations made after this time may not be reported.

-On occasions a site visit is conducted by the members of committee.
+- On occasions a site visit is conducted by the members of the committee.
 Whilst members of the public are permitted to attend the visit, no engagement or debate is allowed as this would prejudice the predetermination of the application.